neoforged/.github/primers/1.21.2/index.md

     - `TickingTracker#getTickingChunks` - Returns all chunks that are currently ticking.
 - `net.minecraft.server.packs.repository.PackRepository#isAbleToClearAnyPack` - Rebuilds the selected packs and returns whether it is different from the currently selected packs.
 - `net.minecraft.resources.DependantName` - A reference object that maps some registry object `ResourceKey` to a value.
 Acts similarly to `Holder` except as a functional interface.
+- `net.minecraft.tags.TagKey#streamCodec` - Constructs a stream codec for the tag key.
 - `net.minecraft.util`
     - `BinaryAnimator` - A basic animator that animates between two states using an easing function.
     - `ExtraCodecs`